 For as long as there have been crayons, there have been parents and grandparents trying to figure out how to clean crayon marks from walls, floors, clothing and anywhere else creative little minds can think to draw.
 Especially if you have a skirting board installation, you know it can be quite difficult to get rid of marks.
 You can also contact an expert to learn the best way to get rid of the marks.
 Here are some household tips for getting rid of crayon marks.

 Arm & Hammer is wonderful for so many cleaning uses and it works really well for crayon marks on walls.
 Simply sprinkle some Arm & Hammer baking soda on a damp sponge and rub on affected areas.

-Good old fashioned regular toothpaste removes crayon from both painted walls and wall papered walls easily and quickly.
+Good old fashioned regular toothpaste removes crayon from both painted walls by an Industrial Painting service and wall papered walls easily and quickly.
 (Just be sure to use the paste kind – not the gel).
 Simply put some regular flavored toothpaste on a soft damp clean cloth and rub the crayon away.

 Who knew?
 Pledge works great for removing crayon marks on wallpaper.
 Simply spray a little pledge on the crayon marks and wipe clean with a soft, clean cloth.
 Do not use Pledge on floors however because it makes them extremely slippery.

 Spray a small amount of Spray & Wash on the crayon marks -let sit for a few minutes – then gently wipe clean.

 Magic eraser is another great item to have around the house because it cleans so many things easily and effortlessly and it works great for crayon marks as well.
 Simply tear off a small piece of the eraser – and gently rub off marks.
 Do not rub too hard though because Magic Eraser is so good it can actually take the shine off of glossy, satin or semi-gloss paint.
 Just a light touch will do it.
 Also do not use this remedy if you have faux painted walls because it might discolor.